galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
->    > This will generate 6 files with the respective default names: `trapnellStudy MF Table', `trapnellStudy BP Table', `trapnellStudy MF Table', `trapnellStudy MF Graph', `trapnellStudy BP Graph' and `trapnellStudy CC Graph'.
+>    > This will generate 6 files with the respective default names: `goenrichment on trapnellStudy MF Table', `goenrichment on trapnellStudy BP Table', `goenrichment on trapnellStudy MF Table', `goenrichment on trapnellStudy MF Graph', `goenrichment on trapnellStudy BP Graph' and `goenrichment on trapnellStudy CC Graph'.
 The three Table files list the results of the statistical test for each GO Term, ordered by p-value, and the three Graph files are image files displaying a graph view of the enriched GO terms.
 >    > </details>
 >    {: .question}
 >